 US Clears Anthropic to Release Claude Mythos 5

-The US Commerce Department has partially lifted an export control directive that halted access to Anthropic's most capable model, permitting the company to release Claude Mythos 5 to more than 100 US institutions, including major companies and government agencies, according to reporting by Semafor and 9to5mac.
-Commerce Secretary Howard Lutnick wrote in a letter to Anthropic chief compute officer Tom Brown that he "has determined that appropriate safeguards are in place to permit certain trusted partners to access the Claude Mythos 5 Model," a passage published by Semafor and quoted by 9to5mac.
-Anthropic had suspended access to Claude Mythos 5 and Claude Fable 5 on Jun 12, 2026, per an Anthropic company statement.
-Lutnick's letter is reported to be silent on Claude Fable 5; people close to the talks told Semafor that discussions are "moving toward releasing Fable as well," but no timeline was given.
+The US Commerce Department has partially lifted an export control directive, permitting Anthropic to release Claude Mythos 5 to more than 100 US institutions including major companies and government agencies.
+Commerce Secretary Howard Lutnick wrote to Anthropic co-founder and chief compute officer Tom Brown that he "has determined that appropriate safeguards are in place to permit certain trusted partners to access the Claude Mythos 5 Model," citing "significant progress" in daily talks since the block went into effect.
+Anthropic had suspended access to Claude Mythos 5 and Claude Fable 5 on June 12, 2026.
+The directive originated after Amazon CEO Andy Jassy raised concerns with Treasury Secretary Scott Bessent about a purported model jailbreak, alongside White House concerns about China gaining access to Mythos.
+Lutnick's letter is silent on Claude Fable 5; people close to the talks told Semafor that discussions are "moving toward releasing Fable as well," though no timeline was given.
+On the same day, OpenAI released GPT-5.6 models under a similarly structured government-approved limited partner arrangement.

 What happened